-Message strings in plain text (“plain text messages”).
+Message strings in plain text (“plain text messages”) (§3.11.3).

-Message strings that incorporate formatting information (“rich text messages”).
+Message strings that incorporate formatting information (“formatted messages”) in GitHub Flavored Markdown [GFM] (§3.11.4).

-Message strings with placeholders for variable information.
+Message strings with placeholders for variable information (§3.11.5).

-Localized message strings.
+Message strings with embedded links (§3.11.6).

+Constraints

+At least one of the text (§3.11.8) or id (§3.11.10) properties SHALL be present.

+NOTE: This ensures that a SARIF consumer can locate the text of the message.

 Plain text messages

-A plain text message SHOULD be expressed as a single paragraph of plain text, consisting of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
-The message SHALL NOT contain formatting information such as HTML tags.
+A plain text message SHALL NOT contain formatting information such as HTML tags.

-The message SHOULD NOT contain JSON escaped line breaks ("\r" or "\n").
-However, if line breaks are present, they MAY follow any convention (for example, "\n" or "\r\n").
+The message MAY contain line breaks (for example, "\r" or "\n", if the SARIF log file is serialized as JSON).
+Line breaks MAY follow any convention (for example, "\n" or "\r\n").
 A SARIF post-processor MAY normalize line breaks to any desired convention, including escaping or removing the line breaks so that the entire message renders on a single line.

-The message string MAY contain placeholders (§3.9.4) and embedded links (§3.9.5).
+The message string MAY contain placeholders (§3.11.5) and embedded links (§3.11.6).